-My long-term partner and I live in separate homes, which is what I need to thrive as an introvert.
+My long-term partner and I live in separate homes, which is what I need to thrive as a solitude-loving introvert.

 Three years into my relationship with my partner, he started talking about us moving in together.
 I had been living alone for five years and, as an introvert, I enjoyed having what I considered the best of both worlds.
 I saw my partner a few times a week, and the rest of the time, I enjoyed my inner world, the company of my pets, and the occasional social activity with family or friends.